Skip to content

 bash

-linksocks client -t your_token -u wss://your-worker.your-subdomain.workers.dev -p 9870
+linksocks connector -t your_token -u wss://your-worker.your-subdomain.workers.dev -p 9870

 P2P Direct Mode (QUIC)